probabl-ai/skore/sphinx/user_guide/automated_checks.rst

 ^^^^^^^^^^^^^^^^^^
 The check runs only when the report's estimator is a fitted :class:`~sklearn.model_selection.BaseSearchCV` object.
-The searched parameters are read from ``cv_results_["params"]`` and compared, per estimator class, to a curated table of hyperparameters considered most impactful in the tuning literature (Probst, Boulesteix & Bischl 2019; van Rijn & Hutter 2018).
+The searched parameters are compared to a curated table of hyperparameters considered most impactful in the tuning literature (Probst, Boulesteix & Bischl 2019; van Rijn & Hutter 2018).

 When the search wraps a :class:`~sklearn.pipeline.Pipeline`, every step whose class is in the table is checked independently, regardless of whether the search